ropensci-archive/reproducibility-guide/sections/tools/index.md

 categories:
 ---

-The current ecosystem of tools for developing reproducible research documents with R is small, but growing and changing frequently.
-We have included a collection of annotated links below that provide additional information about the tools that are included in a number of the [workflows detailed on this site](http://ropensci.github.io/reproducibility-guide/2014/03/30/Useful-Workflows.html).
-All the tools listed to here are free.
+The current ecosystem of tools for developing reproducible research documents with R is small, but growing and changing.
+These tools are further combined to create dynamic [workflows]({{ site.baseurl/workflows/}}), allowing unprecedented organization of scientific work.
+The following links provide additional information about the tools referenced on this site.
+All the tools listed here are free.

 ## Authoring